AsmaaMahmoudSaeed/Tahweel-OCR-App/README.md

 In your code, point to this JSON file to authenticate your API requests.
 For example, you might set it with an environment variable:

 ## Converting to .exe file
-#### To convert your Python Tkinter desktop application into an executable file (.exe), you can use a tool called PyInstaller.
+#### To convert your Python Tkinter desktop application into an executable file (.exe), you can use a tool called Auto PY to EXE.

-###  Steps to Convert Python Script to .exe Using PyInstaller
-1. Install Auto PY to EXE
+###  Steps to Convert Python Script to .exe Auto PY to EXE

 bash
 ```